 Money held within your pension is normally exempt from IHT, however, once you withdraw it from your pension it becomes part of your estate and potentially liable for IHT.

-Find out more about IHT thresholds and rules here.
+Find out more about Inheritance tax thresholds and rules here.

 Have a plan to maximise your money in retirement.